Information About Requesting Review of an Administrative Law Judge's Hearing Decision

 The Appeals Council is headquartered in Falls Church, Virginia with additional offices in Baltimore, Maryland and Crystal City, Virginia.
 We want to provide you with useful information regarding the Appeals Council and requesting review of an Administrative Law Judge's hearing decision.

-The Appeals Council review process generally begins after an application for benefits has been denied at the initial, reconsideration, and hearing levels.
-If you disagree with the decision of the Administrative Law Judge, you may file a request for review with the Appeals Council.
+The Appeals Council review process generally begins after an application for benefits has been denied at the hearing level or a request for hearing has been dismissed.

 You must request review in writing, within 60 days of receiving the hearing decision (HA-520-U5).
 You should send it directly to: